hjunlee91/hjunlee91.github.io/_posts/2019-12-10-Pseudo_code.md

 Even though it is not a actual code.
 We need to think about a few rule to communicate with others.<br>
 For example, if we are trying to get sum of numbers from 1 to 100.<br>

-it is simple so we can make it as actual code easily like this.<br>
+It is simple so we can make it as actual code easily like this.<br>

 ```c
   int sum = 0;